-BY MID-2022, GLOBAL FORCED DISPLACEMENT REACHED 103 MILLION WORLDWIDE DUE TO CONFLICT, HUMAN RIGHTS VIOLATIONS, OPRRESSION AND CLIMATE DISASTERS.
+BY THE END OF 2022, GLOBAL FORCED DISPLACEMENT REACHED NEARLY 110 MILLION PEOPLE WORLDWIDE DUE TO CONFLICT, HUMAN RIGHTS VIOLATIONS, OPPRESSION AND CLIMATE DISASTERS.
 IT IS A GLOBAL PHENOMENON THAT AFFECTS PEOPLE OF ALL AGES AND WALKS OF LIFE

 People with refugee experiences face political, economic, social and personal challenges spanning housing, safety, employment and trauma.
 These challenges compound the difficult and distressing experiences they face on their journey to resettlement.
 Personal characteristics like age, gender, ability, socioeconomic status, educational background, sexual orientation and religion also affect an individual’s resettlement experience.

 Beyond Sport launched the Sport Together Fund in 2022 to provide grants and capacity-building support to non-profit organizations, sports clubs and collectives who are assisting communities facing conflict, displacement, human rights violations and climate change disasters.
 The Fund also supports the transit and host communities where people are rebuilding their lives.